 Current regulations of the University and the city of Jena

 - Public ordinance mandates wearing mouth and nose protection while frequenting shops, using public transport facilities as well as at workplaces.
-Workplaces are exempt if they provide a minimum area of 220 sqft per employee, limit the number of people per room to no more than 5, and ensure that the minimum distance of 6 ft is observed at all times.
+Workplaces are exempt if they provide a minimum area of 110 sqft per employee, limit the number of people per room to no more than 5, and ensure that the minimum distance of 6 ft is observed at all times.

 Current regulations at Helmholtz Institute Jena

 - The University of Jena as well as Helmholtz Institute Jena are returning from emergency operations under stringent safety precautions.
 Employees are required to wear mouth and nose covers on the institute’s premises, including hallways, kitchens, offices and laboratories.